 Housing costs in Franklin Park are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Franklin Park is a decidedly white-collar town, with fully 89.81% of the workforce employed in white-collar jobs, well above the national average.
+Franklin Park is a decidedly white-collar town, with fully 89.69% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Franklin Park is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Franklin Park who work in computer science and math (15.96%), office and administrative support (13.87%), and management occupations (13.87%).
+There are especially a lot of people living in Franklin Park who work in office and administrative support (14.84%), management occupations (13.34%), and computer science and math (13.02%).

 Also of interest is that Franklin Park has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Franklin Park is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Langs. of India and Spanish.